kofifus/Is.js/README.md

 <br />
 **Background**

-[Design by contract](https://en.wikipedia.org/wiki/Design_by_contract) is an important paradigm that creates safer code with early error recognition.
+[Contract programming](https://en.wikipedia.org/wiki/Design_by_contract) is an important paradigm that creates safer code with early error recognition.
 It is especially useful in typeless languages like Javascript which puts no restriction on the arguments passed to functions.

 <br />
 **Usage**